Tharon-C/CSS-in-Components/PITCHME.md

 ---

- Rather than look at the page they look at all of the reusable pieces that make up the page and style them as isolated units with single class names.
+ Rather than look at styling the page, they look at all of the reusable pieces that make up the page and style them as isolated units with single class names.
 ```html
 <style>
     .widgitScope { ... }